 Learn how to become an EKG Technician.

-There are numerous paths to becoming an EKG/ECG technician.
-However, the tough job market allows employers to be extremely picky.
-In most cases, it will quite literally pay to go the extra mile in your training.
+There are numerous paths to becoming an EKG/ECG technician: schooling, self study, or just knowing the right person.
+However, with the increasingly tough job market, employers have the ability to be extremely picky.
+In many cases, it will pay to go the extra mile in your education.
 So what should you do?
-This page provides you with the information to help determine the best path to start your career as a cardiovascular technician .
+What degree should you get?
+What are the best schools?
+These are the questions I hope to answer for you.
+This page provides the information you need to help start your career as a cardiovascular technician.

 What will I learn in an EKG Training Program?

 While all programs will have their differences, here are some of the key points you will learn.

 - Functions of the EKG department in a variety of settings

 - Care & safety of patients, medical & legal aspects

 - Anatomy of the heart, conduction system, and circulation system

 - Electrical conduction system of the heart and the cardiac cycle